score-framework/js._base/README.rst

             // ...
         });
         try {
-            score.knight; // This will throw an Error if the modules 'swallow'
+            score.knight; // This will throw an Error, since the module
-                          // and 'coconut' were not loaded yet.
+                          // 'swallow' was not loaded yet.
         } catch (e) {
         }
         score.extend('swallow', [], function(score) {
             // ...
         });
-        score.knight; // The module is now available, as all dependencies were
+        score.knight; // The module is now available, as all dependencies
-                      // loaded
+                      // were loaded
     </script>

 This behaviour has the effect, that you only need to make sure, that ``score.init`` is loaded before any other score modules.
-The loading order of the other libraries become irrelevant.
+The loading order of the other modules become irrelevant.
 This is important when using score in the browser without require.js.

 noConflict()